Libertarian Party (United States): History

 The first Libertarian National Convention was held in June 1972.
 In 1978, Dick Randolph of Alaska became the first elected Libertarian state legislator.
 Following the 1980 federal elections, the Libertarian Party assumed the title of being the third-largest party for the first time after the American Independent Party and the Conservative Party of New York (the other largest minor parties at the time) continued to decline.
-In 1994, over 40 Libertarians were elected or appointed which was a record for the party at that time.
+In 1994, over 40 Libertarians were elected or appointed, which was a record for the party at that time.
 1995 saw a soaring membership and voter registration for the party.
 In 1996, the Libertarian Party became the first third party to earn ballot status in all 50 states two presidential elections in a row.
 By the end of 2009, 146 Libertarians were holding elected offices.

 Tonie Nathan, running as the Libertarian Party's vice presidential candidate in the 1972 presidential election with John Hospers as the presidential candidate, was the first female candidate in the United States to receive an electoral vote.

 The 2012 election Libertarian Party presidential candidate, former New Mexico Governor Gary Johnson, and his running mate, former judge Jim Gray, received the highest number of votes—more than 1.2 million—of any Libertarian presidential candidate at the time.
-He was renominated for president in 2016, this time choosing former Massachusetts Governor William Weld as his running mate.
+He was renominated for president in 2016, this time choosing former Massachusetts Governor William “Bill” Weld as his running mate.
 Johnson/Weld shattered the Libertarian record for a presidential ticket, earning over 4.4 million votes.
 Both Johnson and Green Party presidential candidate Jill Stein received significantly more news coverage in 2016 than third-party candidates usually get, with polls showing both candidates potentially increasing their support over the last election, especially among younger voters.

 The Libertarian Party has had significant electoral success in the context of state legislatures and other local offices.
 Libertarians won four elections to the Alaska House of Representatives between 1978 and 1984 and another four to the New Hampshire General Court in 1992.
 Neil Randall, a Libertarian, won the election to the Vermont House of Representatives in 1998 running on both the Libertarian and Republican lines.
 In 2000, Steve Vaillancourt won election to the New Hampshire General Court running on the Libertarian ballot line.
 Rhode Island State Representative Daniel P. Gordon was expelled from the Republicans and joined the Libertarian Party in 2011.